practicingruby/practicing-ruby-paid/posts/v7/002-http-server.md

 ```
 HTTP/1.1 200 OK
 Content-Type: text/plain
-Content-Length: 11
+Content-Length: 13
 Connection: close

 hello world
 ```

-5) Finally, the server closes the socket after finishing the response to terminate the connection.
+5) After finishing the response, the server closes the socket to terminate the connection.

 The basic workflow shown above is one of HTTP's most simple use cases, but it is also one of the most common interactions handled by web servers.